ballerkobe808/invest/README - 0 TEAM.md

    - Call them once a month - 2 calls a day will touch everyone in your network
    - Mail them something interesting every month
    - See them every month in person
-   - Review youR net worth worksheet with someone - and ask them to keep you accountable
+   - Review your net worth worksheet with someone - and ask them to keep you accountable
    - Ask yourself - who am i calling today, who am I seeing this week, who am I mailing this month?
    - Two questions to ask someone:
      - Who do you know that I should know?